What is Sickle Cell Anemia?

 - Abdominal pain

-Most infants with sickle cell anemia do not have any symptoms because the hemoglobin in their red blood cells prevents the cells from acquiring the sickle-like shape.
-However, this hemoglobin starts to decrease once the infant reaches five months of age, and the symptoms of the disease begin to manifest (x).
+Most infants with sickle cell anemia do not have any symptoms because the hemoglobin in their red blood cells prevents them from acquiring the sickle-like shape.
+However, this hemoglobin starts to decrease once the infant reaches five months of age, and the symptoms of the disease begin to manifest. (x)

 - Eye damage